shawnh87/RideGenerator/README.md

 # ridegenerator

-RideGenerator attempts to randomly create circuitous routes on a map location of the user’s choosing.
+RideGenerator generates random circuitous routes on a map location of the user’s choosing.

 ## Dependencies
 Google